Basic-Data-Infrastructure/developer-portal/association-register.md

 Service providers will use this call to authenticate requests from Data Consumers and can use the party info to evaluate the trust status of the consumer.

-Note that Data Consumers in do not need to interact with the Assocation Register directly, though they need to make sure their record is up-to-date with the Assocation.
+Note that Data Consumers do not need to interact with the Association Register directly, though they need to make sure their record is up-to-date with the Association.

 ##### Core Functions of the Association Register